palkan/active_delivery/README.md

 We need a way to handle different notifications _channel_ (mail, push) in one place.

-From the business-logic point of view we want to _notify_ a user, hence we need a _separate abstraction layer_ as an entry point to different types of notifications.
+From the business-logic point of view, we want to _notify_ a user, hence we need a _separate abstraction layer_ as an entry point to different types of notifications.

 ## The solution